Aleksey-Dr/goit-react-hw-02-phonebook/comments.md

 5. The "state" is corresponds template.
 6. Each "contact" is an object with values: "name" and "id".
 7. For generate "id" used "shortid".

+Step 2 "Extention of the app functionality"
+1. Added an element "number" to the "state" of "App" component-class.
+2. Added markup in the render() of "App" component-class for <input type="tel">.
+3. Added "htmlFor={this.numberInput}".
+4. Added "value={this.state.number}" to <input>.
+5. Added a "handleChangeNumber" method to the "App" component-class.
+6. Changed name the "handleChange" method to "handleChangeName".

+TOTAL: Added a function for adding phone number.